Pan Roasted Chicken Thighs

 Pro Tip: How to Baste Like a Chef

-You’ll see a basting step in the recipe where you spoon hot oil over the chicken thighs with whole stems of fresh herbs and garlic.
+There’s a basting step in the recipe where you spoon hot fat over the chicken thighs with whole stems of fresh herbs and garlic.
 Here’s why:

 1. Infuses Flavor Without Bitterness – Adding herbs to the pan at the last minute prevents them from burning, so they only release their best, most aromatic oils.